ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 It's highly recommended that you consult the ansible-examples github repository to see a lot of examples of variables put to use.

-For best practices advice, refer to :ref:`best_practices_for_variables_and_vaults` in the *Best Practices* chapter.
+For advice on best practices, refer to :ref:`best_practices_for_variables_and_vaults` in the *Best Practices* chapter.

 .. _valid_variable_names:

 What Makes A Valid Variable Name
 ````````````````````````````````

-Before we start using variables it's important to know what are valid variable names.
+Before we start using variables, it's important to know what are valid variable names.

 Variable names should be letters, numbers, and underscores.
 Variables should always start with a letter.